PatelVatsalB21/Dickson_Charge_Pump_28nm/README.md

 ## Simulation Results

-As in the image below output of the Dickson Charge Pump rises in 0.973us and then saturates at a constant output of 4.39V - 4.4V.
-The Charge pump coverts input voltage of 1.05V to the output voltage of 4.4V with the Voltage Conversion Ratio (M) around 4.2.
-The clock signals have rise and fall time of 1ns.
+As in the image below the output of the Dickson Charge Pump rises in 0.973us and then saturates at a constant output of 4.39V - 4.4V.
+The Charge pump converts the input voltage of 1.05v to the output voltage of 4.4V with the Voltage Conversion Ratio (M) around 4.2.
+The clock signals have a rise and fall time of 1ns.
 Hence the operating frequency of the circuit is around 1 GHz.

 ### Output for 5us